pentagramswheel/libra/README.md

 ###### gamesPlayedValid

-The `gamesPlayersValid` method checks whether there were more games won than games played (which makes no sense), of the cycle commands, given the command parameters `args`.
+The `gamesPlayersValid` method checks whether there were more games won than games played (which makes no sense), of the cycle commands, given the user inputted slash command `sc`.

 ###### isStaffCommand

-The `isStaffCommand` method checks whether a user `author`'s command `cmd` is a staff command or not.
+The `isStaffCommand` method checks whether the user's inputted slash command `sc` is a staff command or not.

 ###### wrongChannelUsed

-The `wrongChannelUsed` method checks whether a command `cmd` can be used in the channel the interaction was sent in or not.
+The `wrongChannelUsed` method checks whether a user's inputted slash command `sc` can be used in the channel the interaction was sent in or not.

 ###### printTroubleshootString

-The `printTroubleshootString` method prints the script for the `help` command.
+The `printTroubleshootString` method prints the script for the `help` command, given its slash command `sc`.

 ###### processDraft

-The `processDraft` method starts a draft, if possible, given the inputted command's prefix `prefix` and the user `author` who requested it, logging it into the list of drafts `ongoingDrafts`, and queue `queue`.
+The `processDraft` method starts a draft, if possible, given the inputted command's prefix `prefix` and the user `author` who requested it, logging it into the map of drafts `ongoingDrafts` and queue `queue`, given its slash command `sc`.

 ###### processDrafts

-The `processDrafts` method starts a draft, if possible, given the inputted command's prefix `prefix` and the user who requested it `author`.
+The `processDrafts` method starts a draft, if possible, given the inputted command's prefix `prefix`, the user who requested it `author`, and its slash command `sc`.

 ###### findSave